Braekpo1nt/MCTManager/docs/commands.md

 - `/mct game vote [one or more games]`
   - Initiates a vote for all participants using the provided games as the voting pool.
   - for example: `/mct game vote spleef foot-race mecha` will show all players a voting gui with those three games, and no others.

+## /mct event

+Start, stop, pause and resume events.

+- `/mct event start [number of games]`
+  - Starts the event
+  - `[number of games]` Optional argument to specify the number of games to play in the event.
+If omitted, defaults to 6 games.
+- `/mct event stop [confirm]`

 ## /mct team